“This shuts us down:" Potter Valley ranchers say PG&E cut water without warning amid dam removal fight

 Water cutoff hits rural town in the middle of harvest and fire season

-Potter Valley, a small California ranching and farming town in Northern California, says a major power company has cut their water without warning just two months before harvest—and in the middle of fire season.
+Potter Valley, a small California ranching and farming town in Northern California, says a major power company has cut their water supply without warning just two months before harvest—and in the middle of fire season.
+The water cuts come amid a fight over the town’s century-old dams, owned by Pacific Gas & Electric (PG&E).

 “We’re looking at having to go out of business,” says cattle rancher Bernie Eckels.